 Teamwork and interpersonal skills

-Most graduates will have had the chance to work in teams during their time at university.
+Most graduates will have had the chance to work in teams during their time at university and in part-time jobs or work placements.
 Employers will be looking at your individual contribution towards achieving common goals.

 Relevant work experience

-For advice on how to make the most of the opportunities available to students and graduates see work experience and internships.
+For advice on how to secure a placement and make the most of the opportunities available, see work experience and internships.